Learn Jazz Standards – A Complete Practice Guide

 Bebop heads will increase your single-note guitar techniques, and push your ability to play at up tempos at the same time.

-As well, they often contain fast-moving chord changes, which will develop your soloing skills over popular Jazz chord progressions.
+As well, they often contain fast-moving chords, which will develop your soloing skills over popular jazz progressions.

 - Donna Lee

 Though they’re third alphabetically on this list, the jazz blues chord progression is the most important form in jazz.

 Though it’s only 12-bars long, the blues has been the blueprint for countless jazz tunes.